fastlane/fastlane/README.md

 deliver testflight
 ```

-This will auotmatically look for an ipa file in the current directory.
+This will automatically look for an ipa file in the current directory.

 `deliver` currently supports **Internal Testers** only.